Perennials/app-node/README.md

 		last: 'afrikanski',

 		// this is relative reference from the current node (_) or from the parent node (__)
+		// _ and __ are equivalent to . and .. when dealing with the file system in the shell
+		// they can be chained, of course, like __.__.and.so.on
 		full: '{_.last}{__.shared.separator}{_.first}'
 	}
 } );